nysbc/appion-protomo/README.md

 Download and install Docker 1.21 or greater from https://docs.docker.com/engine/installation/

+> Consider using a Docker convenience script to install (search on the Docker installation webpage for your OS).

 Launch docker according to your Docker engine's instructions, typically ``docker start``.

 ## Windows